YanniKouloumbis/time-travel-window-ai/README.md

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+Use it for anything!

 ## Acknowledgments